Helen Archdale: Personal life

 On 9 October 1901 Archdale married Captain, later Lieutenant-Colonel, Theodore Montgomery Archdale (1875–1918), who at the time was stationed in India.
 She spent her early married life in Lancashire and India.
 The couple had two sons and one daughter.
 Archdale appears to have been estranged from her husband from about 1913.
 According to her biographer, David Doughan, she had a relationship with Lady Margaret Rhondda: "By the early 1920s, she was sharing an apartment, and, together with her family, a country house (Stonepits, Kent) with Lady Rhondda".

+Archdale was an adherent of Christian Science, which she credited with resolving her health issues.
+However, in later life she was "rejected by a Christian Science hospice because she had gone to a regular hospital after suffering a heart attack", violating the denomination's restrictions against seeking medical treatment.

-Helen Archdale died on 8 December 1949 at 17 Grove Court, St John's Wood, London.
+Archdale died on 8 December 1949 at 17 Grove Court, St John's Wood, London.